Home / Super booster / Super and tax / Division 296 super tax explained (including calculator)

 Retirees can currently transfer up to $2 million (the transfer balance cap) from their accumulation accounts into retirement phase pension accounts.
 Investment earnings on retirement phase accounts are tax free within the fund but are not exempt from Division 296 tax.

 The value retirement phase accounts is included in your TSB and counts towards the $3 million threshold for calculation of Division 296 tax.
-Based on the current detail available, it also appears that investment earnings on retirement phase accounts will be included in the taxable earnings to which Division 296 tax will be applied.
+Investment earnings on retirement phase accounts are included in the taxable earnings to which Division 296 tax will be applied as described above.

 Retirees who have a total balance (including retirement phase interests and accumulation phase interests) above $3 million will therefore be affected by Division 296 tax in the same way as anyone else.